simonteozw/tp/docs/DeveloperGuide.md

         4. The date provided must of the form `Day HH:mm-HH:mm` <br><br>
         5. The start time of the date must be earlier than the end time <br><br>
         6. The address provided cannot be longer than 20 characters <br><br>
+        7. The index provided must be a lesson index seen on the current window <br><br>
     2. Test Case: `L edit 1 t/tut` <br>
     Expected: The lesson type is changed to `tutorial`, unless it was originally a tutorial (in which case an error message is shown) <br><br>